larsks/ftm6000-tools/README.md

 This is followed by two blocks with addresses `0xfffd` and `0xfffe`.
 These addresses don't represent actual memory locations; presumably this is some sort of protocol metadata.

+It looks like the protocol is similar to that used by the [FTM 350](https://github.com/kk7ds/chirp/blob/master/chirp/drivers/ftm350.py).

 ## Memory layout

 - Channels appear to start at `0x800`, and occupy 16 bytes each.
 The frequency is stored in bytes 3 and 4 with a leading `0` for VHF and a leading `8` for VHF.
 I suspect this is a band identifier, but I have not verified that yet.